 What It Takes To Be A Business Owner

-Here’s a little tough love: when it comes to running a business and talking about making profits, you need to STOP thinking like a hobby crafter and START thinking like the craftpreneur that you are.
+It’s time for a little tough love.
+When it comes to running a business and talking about making profits, you need to STOP thinking like a hobby crafter and START thinking like the craftpreneur that you are.

 These are two very different mindsets and it’s vital to your success that you can get yourself into that craftpreneur mindset.

 To help you with this, I am going to share with you how to calculate the cost of your craft supplies today.
-This is so that you can make the most profit you can off your product!
+I want to help you make the most profit you can from your product!

 If you aren’t able to figure out how much you spend on your craft supplies, you’ll never be able to price your wreaths appropriately nor will you be able to determine how and where to cut costs if you want to maximize profits.